 Tracking QR codes comes with lots of perks.
 Here’s why you should start doing it:

-• Know your audience: Find out who’s scanning your QR codes and get to know your audience.
-This tells you who’s interested in what you’re offering.
+- Know your audience: Find out who’s scanning your QR codes.
+This shows you who really cares about what you’re offering.

-• Measure success: See how many people visit your site from a QR code.
-It’s a straightforward way to check if your QR strategy works.
+- Measure success: See how many people visit your site from a QR code.
+Plus, you can see what those visitors do after they land on your page.

-• Save money: By knowing what’s effective, you spend less on things that don’t work and more on what does.
+- Save money: By knowing what works, you can spend less on things that don’t work and more on what does.

 You can make smarter decisions and boost your traffic without guessing by tracking QR codes.

-If your website is built with WordPress, make sure to check out MonsterInsights.
-Not only does it allow you to create URLs with UTM codes directly from your WordPress dashboard, but it also provides you with a QR code tracking (campaigns) report right inside your WordPress dashboard.
+If your website uses WordPress, I highly recommend MonsterInsights.
+It lets you create URLs with UTM codes right in your WordPress dashboard and provides a campaigns report (to see your QR code traffic) right inside your WordPress dashboard.

 How to Track QR Codes With Google Analytics

-To start tracking your QR codes with Google Analytics, you can build a custom URL using the URL builder in MonsterInsights.
+To start tracking your QR codes with Google Analytics, you need to build a custom URL using UTM parameters.
+I’ll show you how to do this using the URL builder in MonsterInsights.

 Don’t have WordPress?
 Use a different URL builder tool and skip to step 3.